Investment Club Tax Printer Software

 - Tax filing procedures differ from state to state.
 Some states do not require investment clubs to file returns, while others provide stiff penalties for investment clubs that do not file.
 Contact your state's tax agency (such as the Department of Revenue or Department of Taxation) for more information about your particular state's requirements.
 Note that tax laws do change, so even if a state did not require filings in the past, they may have changed their requirements for the 2013 tax year.

-- All clubs that are located in Arizona, California, Colorado, Georgia, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, or Pennsylvania must file a return with their state agencies.
+- All clubs that are located in Arizona, California, Colorado, Georgia, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, Pennsylvania, or Wisconsin must file a return with their state agencies.
 Fortunately, clubs in these states can use ICLUBcentral's State Club Tax Printer software to generate the necessary forms.

-- Clubs that are located in California, Massachusetts, or New Jersey should also be aware that they are subject to certain conditions.
+- Clubs that are located in California, Massachusetts, New Jersey, or Wisconsin should also be aware that they are subject to certain conditions.

 - Please note that even if ICLUBcentral does not offer a State Club Tax Printer for your state, you may still need to file a state return, so check with your state tax agency for specific requirements.